matcornic/hugo-theme-learn/archetypes/segment/exercises/_index.md

 date: {{ .Date }}
 draft: false
 weight: 3
+originalAuthor: # to be set by page creator
+originalAuthorGitHub: # to be set by page creator
-reviewer: "" # to be set by the approving reviewer
+reviewer: # to be set by the page reviewer
+reviewerGitHub: # to be set by the page reviewer
+lastEditor: # update any time edits are made after review
-last_editor: "" # update each time the file is edited
+lastEditorGitHub: # update any time edits are made after review
-last_edit_date: # just the date is enough (don't worry about the time portion)
+lastMod: # UPDATE ANY TIME CHANGES ARE MADE
 ---

 ## Exercises